-First prize in Arturs Analts, The Central Saint Martins College of Art and Design in London, with the project "Icon", A remake of a road sign indicating where passersby throw cigarette.
+First prize in Arturs Analts, of Central Saint Martins College of Art and Design in London, with the project "Icon“, A reinterpretation of a road sign that signals passers-by where to throw the cigarette.

-Runner-up the project "Smokey"Students of the Polytechnic of Milan Belmonte Pasquale and Antonio De Bellis, For "the elegant simplicity of the form (T) showing anthropological attention to the gesture of the smoker, accompanying him to shut off his cigarette, compatible with the bustle of the city."
+Second place for the project "Smokey”Of the students of the Politecnico di Milano Belmonte Pasquale and Antonio De Bellis, for “the elegant simplicity of the shape (a T) which shows anthropological attention to the smoker's gesture, accompanying him in putting out his cigarette, compatible with the hectic city life”.

-Third place went to the project "Stub It"Of Qian Han Central Saint Martins College of Art and Design in London.
-A shaped object almost home "that refers to memory an urban landscape vintage style phone booth."
+Third place to the project "Stub It"of Qian Han of Central Saint Martins College of Art and Design in London.
+An object with an almost domestic shape “that recalls a vintage urban landscape, in the style of a telephone booth”.

-The jury also awarded three honorable mentions: one to "Benching" of Carmelle Taute (the European Institute of Design in Barcelona), the second in the "mini-robots" portable "Totomegot" Vicent de Florio (HEAD Geneva) and the third in "The Nook" devised by Rafael El Baz (Central Saint Martins College of Art and Design in London).
+The jury also awarded three special mentions: one to "Benching" by Carmelle Taute (the European Institute of Design in Barcelona), the second to the portable "Totomegot" mini robot by Vicent de Florio (HEAD of Geneva) and the third to “The Nook” conceived by Rafael El Baz (Central Saint Martins College of Art and Design in London).